M00setheM1ghty/project-1-bar/README.md

 - to navigate the site with ease & clearly understand the information that is being provided.
 - for the information to be relevant & up-to-date.
-- to be inspired by a striking design that captures my immediate interest, and keeps my focus on the site.
+- to be inspired by a striking design that captures the potential customers immediate interest, and keeps the focus on the site.

 ## Design